FengD/meta-test-layer/README.md

 ## 3. All the content below is generated automatically.
 ```
-This README file contains information on the contents of the meta-ding-test layer.
+This README file contains information on the contents of the meta-test-layer layer.

 Please see the corresponding sections below for details.